Mark Miller (actor): Early life and career

 From 1965-67 through 58 episodes, he portrayed college professor Jim Nash, the leading role opposite Patricia Crowley, on the NBC-MGM television sitcom Please Don't Eat the Daisies, loosely based on the theatrical film starring Doris Day and David Niven.

-He played various roles in numerous other television shows, including The Millionaire, Gunsmoke, Marcus Welby, M.D., The Andy Griffith Show, General Hospital and I Dream Of Jeannie.
+He played various roles in numerous other television shows, including The Millionaire, Gunsmoke, Marcus Welby, M.D., The Andy Griffith Show, Adam-12, General Hospital and I Dream Of Jeannie.
 From 1969 to 1970, Miller played the role of sidekick Ross Craig in NBC's The Name of the Game.
 He starred in a 1962 episode of Alfred Hitchcock Presents titled "Apex" in which he plays a philandering husband intent on killing his wife.
 In 1973, he appeared in the episode "Death by Prescription" of Lorne Greene's ABC crime drama Griff.

 The following year he wrote, produced and appeared in the film Ginger in the Morning, starring Sissy Spacek.
 He appeared in the feature films Mr. Sycamore (1975) and Dixie Dynamite (1976).

 Miller produced and starred in the 1982 movie Savannah Smiles, for which he also wrote the story and screenplay.
 He starred alongside Slim Pickens in Christmas Mountain (1981).